nickhans/MemberManager/README.md

 # MemberManager
-Tool for office's to use to manage members in office
+Tool for office reception to use to manage members in office space